-The consequences of the Brexit are far-reaching.
+The consequences of the brexit are far-reaching.
 The Ctgb has specified these consequences for plant protection products and for biocidal products.

+On January 31 November, 2020 the UK left the European Union.
 What does this mean for applications and authorisations for plant protection products and biocidal products?
 Various plant protection products and biocidal products derive their authorisations from assessments preformed by another EU member state.
 The Ctgb has specified these consequences for plant protection products and for biocidal products.

 Of course, it is also possible that an applicant has submitted an application in the UK that is dependent on an authorisation in the Netherlands or elsewhere in the EU.
 For these situations refer to the UK goverment site on 'Regulating pesticides if there's no Brexit deal'.